Compare Playwright vs Cypress

 • Debugging options include Playwright Inspector, VSCode Debugger, Browser Developer Tools, and Trace Viewers Console Logs.

-Cons of choosing Playwright
+Limitations of Playwright

 • Playwright doesn’t support Native Mobile Apps